 Early History of the Achen family

 This web page shows only a small excerpt of our Achen research.
-Another 99 words (7 lines of text) covering the year 1816 is included under the topic Early Achen History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 181 and 1816 are included under the topic Early Achen History in all our PDF Extended History products and printed products wherever possible.